-Top Ten Women Fighting For Equality On International Women’s Day
+Top 10 Women Fighting For Equality On International Women’s Day

 Across the world, many women and girls are either too poor to afford menstrual care products, don’t have access to them, or have to pay sales taxes on them the same as they would any other “non-essential” product.
 Campbell, founder of The Pink Protest, says that menstruation denies girls the opportunity to attend school for several days out of each month, as well as leads to social stigma for the girls themselves.
 The problem is called “period poverty,” and it’s bigger than anyone thinks.

 Campbell’s movement is multifaceted.
-Its goals are to provide free or reduced-cost menstrual products to women and girls who cannot afford them; to lobby governments to provide free menstrual supplies in schools; and to lobby governments to eliminate taxes on menstruation products.
+Its goals are to provide free or reduced-cost menstrual products to women and girls who cannot afford them, to lobby governments to provide free menstrual supplies in schools, and to lobby governments to eliminate taxes on menstruation products.

 View this post on Instagram